microsoft/BotBuilder-Samples/experimental/adaptive-tool/README.md

 ## Getting started

-Adaptive Tool can be installed from the [Visual Studio Marketplace](#install-from-the-visual-studio-code-marketplace) or from a [local VSIX file](#install-from-a-local-vsix-file).
+Adaptive Tool can be installed from the [VS Code Extension Marketplace](#install-from-the-vs-code-extension-marketplace) or from a [local VSIX file](#install-from-a-local-vsix-file).

-### Install from the Visual Studio Marketplace
+### Install from the VS Code Extension Marketplace

-1. Install the Bot Framework Adaptive Tool [extension](https://marketplace.visualstudio.com/items?itemName=adaptive-tool) from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/vscode).
+1. Install the Bot Framework Adaptive Tool [extension](https://marketplace.visualstudio.com/items?itemName=adaptive-tool) from the [VS Code Extension Marketplace](https://marketplace.visualstudio.com/vscode).
 1. Open an LG, LU, or Dialog file and the extension will activate.

 ### Install from a local VSIX file